uw-echospace/group-website/content/project/boat/index.md

 ---

-Ocean Acoustics (OA) is an interdisciplinary field in which researchers focus on measuring, modeling, and understanding acoustic phenomena of oceanographical, geological, biological, and anthropogenic sources.
-However, despite its inherent interdisciplinary nature, OA research currently has limited presence in most US institutions and is typically viewed as a highly niched field.
+Ocean acoustics is an interdisciplinary field in which researchers focus on measuring, modeling, and understanding acoustic phenomena of oceanographical, geological, biological, and anthropogenic sources.
+However, despite its inherent interdisciplinary nature, Ocean acoustics research currently has limited presence in most US institutions and is typically viewed as a highly niched field.

 The [Bridge to Ocean Acoustics and Technology (BOAT)](https://boat-ocean-acoustics.github.io/) program aims to broaden access to ocean acoustics by empowering learners to explore and advance the field through collaboration and shared knowledge, focusing on:
 - Developing open, executable, and web-hosted tutorials that encapsulate fundamental ocean acoustics knowledge and techniques as living documents.